rennanreis/energy-consumption-prediction/README.md

 ## Overview

-This project predicts energy consumption using temporal features such as the hour of the day and the day of the week.
+This project aims to predict energy consumption using temporal features such as the hour of the day and the day of the week.
 A baseline Linear Regression model was developed to analyze and forecast energy usage patterns effectively.
-The project involves data cleaning, feature engineering, predictive modeling, and visualization to understand energy consumption trends.
+The project involves **data cleaning**, **feature engineering**, **predictive modeling**, and **visualization** to understand energy consumption trends.

 ---